 Our philosophy is education through experience: Maximum enjoyment with minimum impact.

-The areas we walk in possess exceptional and fragile natural ecosystems.
-We endeavour to keep learning about the ecological processes at work and how we can best operate within them, while enhancing our visitors appreciation of the areas unique natural and cultural resources.
+The areas we walk in are exceptional, but fragile natural ecosystems.
+We love to share our knowledge about the ecological processes at work and how we can best operate within them, while enhancing our visitors appreciation of the unique natural and cultural identities of our whenua (land).

 All our trips are run according to our Environmental Policy, which incorporates the Department of Conservation’s Environmental and Water Care Codes.

 We are Department of Conservation Concessionaire Holders – License number ECHB-24575-GUI.

 We are Marine Mammal Permit holders and we have a trained Marine Mammal Medic on staff.